Co-Founder and Editor-in-Chief

 She was twice honored by the Office of the Comptroller of the City of New York for her “outstanding journalistic contributions to the Irish community in New York and throughout the United States.”

-Harty, who is a native of Tipperary, serves on the board of Glucksman Ireland House, NYU’s center for Irish studies.
-She also serves on the Irish Repertory Theater’s Advisory Board, and on the committee for the annual Women of Concern Luncheon which raises funds for the Irish relief organization Concern Worldwide.
+Patricia is an emeritus member of the board of Glucksman Ireland House, NYU’s center for Irish studies and also serves on the Irish Repertory Theater’s Advisory Board.

-In addition to her book, Greatest Irish Americans of the 20th Century, Harty contributed essays to Being Irish: Personal Reflections on Irish Identity Today, edited by Paddy Logue, and The Irish Face in America by Julia McNamara.firstname.lastname@example.org
+In addition to her book, Greatest Irish Americans of the 20th Century, Patricia contributed essays to Being Irish: Personal Reflections on Irish Identity Today, edited by Paddy Logue, and The Irish Face in America by Julia McNamara.

 Niall has written for The New York Times, The Guardian, The Irish Times and many other leading publications.
 He has spoken to groups involved in the Middle East peace process as well as the former Sri Lanka conflict about the importance of diaspora involvement in seeking solutions.